 ---|---|---|---|

-Main effect | Nourishes, protects and soothes the skin | Stimulates cell renewal | Hydrates immediately and provides lasting hydration |
+Main effect | Nourishes, protects, and soothes the skin | Boost cell renewal | Moisturize immediately for lasting hydration |

-Mode of Action | Provides progressive nutrition | Requires regular use | Acts quickly by retaining the water |
+How It Works | Provides progressive nutrition | Requires regular use | Works quickly by retaining water. |

 Possible reactions | Well tolerated even with frequent use | May cause irritation if misused | Compatible with sensitive skin |